Cambridge Autonomous Mobility

 In the U.K. I tend to take the position of the architect.
 If there is something I can do better than any other participant on the U.K. autonomous vehicle scene it is to have a truly full overview of what should be done.
 If someone has a project, in other words a contractor in my parlance who can execute, then I can help with designing the project, for a fee.
 What I will not do is raise the resources like an entrepreneur or even tender.

 If one says it is the commercial reality in the U.K. that you have to tender for government funds to get an autonomous vehicle project going, that may have been true but unlike many I may just have an alternative.
 Given time, maybe I will make it happen.
 Politics is less hard work.
-Certainly I should like to see a successful autonomous vehicle project in the U.K. and my own participation, by way of contributing knowledge, is not essential.
+Certainly I should like to see a successful autonomous vehicle project in the U.K.

-This must surely be coming to something and it is.
 By mid-2015 it was clear to me that using newly emergent deep learning artificial intelligence in the mix of technologies was the only way fully autonomous navigation had a hope of becoming a reality.
 The U.K. pursued projects, one vehicle oriented, one robotics and elementary mapping oriented and another possibly people oriented but none came close to having a viable mix of technologies.

 A corrective overview could have been provide by this consultancy but in the U.K. there is a tendency for people to stand on their prerogatives, assume no one could know more than their own organisation because it is the selected one, and not go to the right people and it is a growing reason why less is being achieved.
 So two and a half years of development time were squandered.
 It has not been disastrous as other autonomous vehicle projects elsewhere have faced difficulties but it could have been.

 Now there is an entrepreneur-led project within 200 yards of this consultancy and it is very strongly artificial intelligence focussed, almost exclusively so, and privately funded.